fadumaah/fadumaah/README.md

-- 👋 Hi, I’m @fadumaah, a Software Enginner @100Devs
+- 👋 Hi, I’m @fadumaah

 <!---
 fadumaah/fadumaah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.